-This error occurs when there is no environment variable defined for the property, ORACLE_JDBC_DRIVER_PATH.
+This error occurs when no environment variable is defined for the property, ORACLE_JDBC_DRIVER_PATH.

-Verify this problem in the administrative console.
+Verify that this is the problem in the administrative console.
 Go to Environment > Manage WebSphere Variables to verify whether the variable ORACLE_JDBC_DRIVER_PATH is defined.

 To correct the problem, click New and define the variable.
-For example, name : ORACLE_JDBC_DRIVER_PATH, value : c:\oracle\jdbc\lib Use a value that names the directory in your operating system and directory structure that contains the classes12.zip file.
+For example, name: ORACLE_JDBC_DRIVER_PATH, value: c:\oracle\jdbc\lib Use a value that names the directory in your operating system and directory structure that contains the classes12.zip file.